Welcome to the website of the

 these objectives is through the making of grants to selected charities:

-either grants of money raised by selling books and other items, or grants of books
+either grants of money raised by selling books and other items, or

 which the charities may sell, keeping the proceeds of all sales.

-The books describe a ramble round England.
+Most of the books describe a ramble round England; there are also some

 About us